The sky was never the limit

 • 1990 – 1999: As the 20th century came to a close, the U.S. cemented its role as the most advanced Air Force in the world with its display of air power during the liberation of Kuwait, the activation of the GPS system and the launching of the first unmanned aerial vehicle, which would once again change the way battles are fought from the skies.

-• 2000 – present: Shortly after the world celebrated the birth of a new century, the U.S. would be plunged into its longest war ever after it was attacked on Sept.
-11, 2001.
-The war on terror would be an ongoing conflict against an enemy without traditional borders, and we would see the emergence of unmanned aerial vehicles as a dominant player in the Air Force’s air attack.
+• 2000 – Present: Shortly after the world celebrated the birth of a new century, the U.S. would be plunged into its longest war ever after it was attacked on September 11, 2001.
+The war on terror would be an ongoing conflict against an enemy without traditional borders and see the emergence of unmanned aerial vehicles as a dominant player in the Air Force’s air attack.

 Courtesy of airforce.com